dannyvassallo/meteor.react.mobile.boiler/README.md

 #we use 8080 to run the tests concurrently with our server instance on 3000
 TEST_WATCH=1 spacejam test --driver-package practicalmeteor:mocha --port 8080
 ```

+###Material-UI

+Material-UI is a set of React components that implement Google's Material Design.

+You can checkout components and their markup here: http://www.material-ui.com/

+###flexboxgrid

+flexboxgrid is a grid system based on the flex display property.
+The markup is identical to Twitter bootstrap in most cases.
+See the examples here: http://flexboxgrid.com/

 ###Deployment 🚀